-The existence of more or less formal but equally effective consultation frameworks between the authorities and the populations and between the populations themselves was These frameworks noted. socioeconomic and professional aspects: religious consultation platforms, exchange platforms between communities, mutual funds for executives, motorcycle-taxis consultation frameworks. and informal exchange frameworks between certain social strata of the two borders.
-By way of illustration, we can highlight the case of the women of Tengréla, under the aegis of the president of the nongovernmental organization (NGO) Entente bour le développement (Development
+The existence of more or less formal but equally effective consultation frameworks between the authorities and the populations and between the populations themselves was These frameworks all noted. cover socioeconomic and professional aspects: religious consultation platforms, exchange platforms between communities, mutual funds for executives, motorcycle-taxis consultation frameworks, informal and exchange frameworks between certain social strata of the two borders.
+By way of illustration, we can highlight the case of the women of Tengréla, under the aegis of the president of the nongovernmental organization (NGO) Entente þour le développement (Development